 Enclosed you will find information on water and sewer rate changes for 2016.
 The Board of Directors passed a resolution to increase water rates at the last board meeting and will be voting on sewer rates February 17.
 You will also find an update on how we are working diligently to address water safety issues recently reported in the news media.
 We are extremely committed to ensure we deliver you high quality and cost effective water.

-Changes in Rates

-Water rates increases are necessary to maintain and operate our existing water system and invest in new infrastructure to ensure our system can continue to deliver your water reliably.
+Changes in Rates Water rates increases are necessary to maintain and operate our existing water system and invest in new infrastructure to ensure our system can continue to deliver your water reliably.
 Water rates encompass not only the cost of the water itself, but also the infrastructure to transport, treat and deliver the water.
 The following table outlines water rates for 2016.

-Service Charge \$12.1 is apply to larger meter sizes 4 - 3/4" meter \$14.86 - 1" meter Volume Charge 0-5000 gals \$2.76 / 1000 gals 15001-25000 gals \$4.31 / 1000 gals 25001 + gals \$6.47 / 1000 gals Service Charge \$13.0 Is apply to larger meter sizes 64 - 3/4" meter \$16.36 - 1" meter Volume Charge \$3.59 per 1000 gall ons COMMERCIAL I Higher charges apply RRIGATION Service C to larger meter sizes harge \$13.64-3/4" met er \$16.36 - 1" meter Volume Charge \$4.48 per 1000 gall ons These new rates will increase the average ge residential winter time w ater bill by about \$4.03 per/ month. ge residential winter time w vater bill by about \$4.03 per month.
-PROPOSED will increase the average SEWER RATES ne April 1, 2016 billing ge residential winter time w vater bill by about \$4.03 per month.
-PROPOSED SEWER RATES ne April 1, 2016 billing Service Charge \$6.30 vater bill by about \$4.03 per
+SECURITY WATER AND SANITATION DISTRICTS/ENTERPRISES RATE CHANGES WATER RATES Beginning with the April 1, 2016 billing (meter reads from February 18th thru March 18th) RESIDENTIAL Service Charge \$12.14 - 3/4" meter \$14.86 - 1" meter Higher service charges apply to larger meter sizes Volume Charge 0-5000 gals 5001-15000 gals 15001-25000 gals 25001 + gals \$2.76 / 1000 gals \$3.45 / 1000 gals \$4.31 / 1000 gals \$6.47 / 1000 gals COMMERCIAL Service Charge \$13.64 - 3/4" meter \$16.36 - 1" meter Higher service charges apply to larger meter sizes Volume Charge \$3.59 per 1000 gallons COMMERCIAL IRRIGATION Service Charge \$13.64-3/4" meter \$16.36 - 1" meter Higher charges apply to larger meter sizes Volume Charge \$4.48 per 1000 gallons These new rates will increase the average residential winter time water bill by about \$4.03 per month.
+PROPOSED SEWER RATES Beginning with the April 1, 2016 billing RESIDENTIAL Service Charge \$6.30 Volume Charge \$5.83/1000 gals of average water use during Dec, Jan, Feb COMMERCIAL Service Charge \$6.30 Volume Charge \$5.83/1000 gals of actual monthly water usage If approved by the board, this new rate will increase the average residential sewer bill by about \$1.35 per month.
+Fees described herein may be revised as determined in the reasonable discretion of the Boards of Directors of the Security Water and Sanitation Districts and as permitted by law.